 Legal Counsel Campaigns

-Richard advises Climate & Energy, Forests and Detox campaigns.
-He assists on strategies to resist government interference and corporate SLAPP suits.
+Richard advises campaigns on Climate & Energy, Forests and Food, and GoodLife (Air Quality and Liveable Cities).
+He works on climate-related strategic litigation.
 He is a barrister (England & Wales, 1971) and also practised at the New York Bar (1982-2000).
 Over four decades his practice has focused on major human rights litigation, environmental justice, domestic and international criminal law, and post-conflict resolution.
 He served as lead counsel at the International Criminal Tribunal for the former Yugoslavia from 2007-2014.
 He is a member of Garden Court Chambers, London.